 This policy defines the ways in which harassment, bullying and/or victimisation can occur.
-The policy provides guidance to resolve any problems should they occur, and avoid recurrence, with its main aim being the prevention of harassment, bullying and/or victimisation.
-Questions about the policy should be directed to the Equality and Diversity Unit.
+The policy provides guidance to resolve any problems that may occur and to avoid recurrence, with its main aim being the prevention of harassment, bullying and/or victimisation.
+Questions about the policy should be directed to the Equality, Diversity and Inclusion Centre (EDIC).

 Allegations relating to harassment, bullying and/or victimisation may be raised under the Resolution Policy and Procedure.
-In addition, mediation is available for addressing such issues.
+In addition, mediation is available to address such issues.

 Important information

-All College staff and students are covered by this policy, which also aims to ensure that College staff are not subjected to unacceptable behaviour by contractors or service providers, used by the College.
+All university staff and students are covered by this policy, which also aims to ensure that university staff are not subjected to unacceptable behaviour by contractors or service providers used by the university.

 Roles Responsibilities

-Imperial College Ensure staff are not subjected to unacceptable behaviour by contractors or service providers and that harassment, bullying and/or victimisation does not occur.
+Imperial College London Ensure staff are not subjected to unacceptable behaviour by contractors or service providers, and that harassment, bullying, and/or victimisation do not occur.

 Deans, Head of Departments/Divisions and all managers